cosmos/cosmos-sdk/x/staking/spec/05_end_block.md

 ## Queues

 Within staking, certain state-transitions are not instantaneous but take place over a duration of time (typically the unbonding period).
-When these transitions are mature certain operations must take place in order to complete the state operation.
+We refer to these transitions as unbonding operations.
+When these transitions are mature certain operations must take place in order to complete the unbonding operation.
 This is achieved through the use of queues which are checked/processed at the end of each block.

 ### Unbonding Validators